 Amazon KDP and CreateSpace are two separate online services and neither aggregators nor distributors.
 They simply get your book into the Amazon store.
 KDP (Kindle Direct Publishing) is Amazon’s tool to get your ebook into the Amazon store and CreateSpace gets your paperback book into the Amazon store.
 They have separate dashboards and payment systems.

 Amazon’s Kindle Direct Publishing (KDP) is not an aggregator, it is Amazon’s tool for self-publishers to upload ebooks in Kindle format for sale in the Amazon store.

-IngramSpark and Pronoun distribute your Kindle formatted book to Amazon but Smashwords and Draft2Digital do not.
+IngramSpark will distribute your Kindle formatted book to Amazon but Smashwords will not.
 No problem.
-Either use Pronoun to reach Amazon or edit your Smashwords doc file (replace “Smashwords Edition” with “Kindle Edition”) and upload it to KDP.
+Edit your Smashwords doc file (replace “Smashwords Edition” with “Kindle Edition”) and upload it to KDP.